drbh/fasterp/README.md

 `fasterp` produces identical output to `fastp` and can replace it directly in existing workflows.
 Integration tests confirm equivalence across datasets (`cargo test`), and all checks run automatically in CI.

+See [integration tests](tests/integration_tests.rs) for ~40 examples comparing the inputs and outputs of both tools, these can be run locally via `cargo test` for verification.